 In week three, instructor Steve Huston will begin with a lecture on how to simplify the concept of light hitting the figure, as well as how to render it on your drawing.
 After, Steve will teach you how to attach the shoulder girdle to the torso.

-Learn a simple, constructive approach to drawing the arms and legs.
-You will learn mechanical concepts, comparative anatomy (comparing humans to other animals), as well as ways to make analogies between the upper and lower limb in order to understand and draw this area of the body with greater confidence.
+In week four, Steve Huston will teach you a simple, constructive approach to drawing the arms and legs.
+You will learn the mechanical concepts of the limps, as well as how to compare the human anatomy to that of animals.
+Steve will teach you ways to make analogies between the upper and lower limb in order to understand and draw this area of the body with greater confidence

-Learn techniques for simplifying and constructing hands and feet.
-Steve will show you how to use the concepts of construction, design, mechanics, and aesthetics to create beautiful hands and feet in your artwork.
+In week five, Steve Huston will teach you techniques for simplifying and constructing hands and feet.
+Steve will show you how to use the concepts of construction, design, mechanics, as well as aesthetics to create beautiful hands and feet in your artwork.

 Yes!
 That's exactly how his course was designed.
 This is a great place to start learning human anatomy.

-The next course we recommend to continue your study of anatomy is Human Anatomy for Artists with Rey Bustos where you will learn more about each of the muscles and bones of the body.
+The next course we recommend to continue your study of anatomy is Human Anatomy for Artists with Rey Bustos, where you will learn more about each of the muscles and bones of the body.